SukiSU-Ultra/SukiSU-Ultra/docs/README.md

 - Older kernels (4.4+) are also compatible, but the kernel will have to be built manually.

-- With more backports, KernelSU can supports 3.x kernel (3.4-3.18).
+- With more backports, SukiSU can support 3.x kernel (3.4-3.18).

 - Currently, only `arm64-v8a`, `armeabi-v7a (bare)` and `X86_64`(some) are supported.